huantrinh1802/m_taskwarrior_d.nvim/README.md

 ## Maybe Feature

-- Interface for displaying TaskWarrior reports
+- Interface for displaying Taskwarrior reports
 - Query tasks to other pages similar to viewport in `taskwiki` or `dateview` in Obsidian
-- Better UI for advance taskwarrior usage such as overdue, waiting, and more
+- Better UI for advance Taskwarrior usage such as overdue, waiting, and more

 ## Out of scope